allen-joey/ansible-patching/README.md

-# Ansible for patching for Linux and Windows Server updates
+# Ansible for patching Linux and Windows Server updates

 ## Description